-- 1. The service layer represents the application-specific layer of business service being provided.
+1. The service layer represents the application-specific layer of the business service being provided.
 The class of provided service MAY or MAY NOT be exposed as a Web service interface.
 For instance, computational jobs may be virtualized as Web service instances, but other legacy services may not be referable as separate instances, let alone be exposed as Web services.
 Network availability can be seen as a class of service with no Web service representation, but it can be useful to manage its controllable Quality of Service (QoS) characteristics via agreements defined at layers above the service layer.

 The interface to this layer is domain-specific.
-This layer MAY be exposed as - The interface to this layer is domain-specific.
 This layer MAY be exposed as Web services.
-If it is, it SHOULD expose port types such as: - An application domain-specific service port type virtualizes the concrete service(s) being performed by the provider.
-It exposes domain-specific operations.
-For instance the virtualization of a file transfer service into a FileTransfer port type could expose operations such as "suspend", "resume", etc. In addition is can expose domain-specific state that the client (which can be a different actor than the initiator) can query or monitor.
-For instance a FileTransfer port type could expose a "bytesTransfered" resource property.

-- A service is created by a service factory which creation operation takes a set of domain-specific parameters as arguments.
-For instance: createFileTransferService(sourceURL, destinationURL, ...). - 2.
-The agreement layer provides a Web service-based interface that can be used to represent and monitor agreements with respect to provisioning of services implemented in the service layer.
+If it is, it SHOULD expose port types such as:

+- An application domain-specific service port type virtualizes the concrete service(s) being performed by the service provider.
+It exposes domainspecific operations.
+For instance the virtualization of a file transfer service into a FileTransfer port type could expose operations such as "suspend", "resume", etc. In addition, it can expose domain-specific state that the client (which can be a different actor than the initiator) can query or monitor.
+For instance a FileTransfer port type could expose a "bytesTransfered" resource property. - A service is created by a service factory which creation operation takes a set of domain-specific parameters as arguments.
+For instance:

+createFileTransferService(sourceURL, destinationURL, ...).
-The agreement layer has the following port types, as detailed in the [WS-Agreement] specification:

-- An agreement port type, without any operation other than getters for state and metadata of the agreement such as the terms, the context, etc.... - An agreement factory exposes an operation for creating an agreement out of an input set of terms.
+- 2. The agreement layer provides a Web service-based interface that can be used to represent and monitor agreements with respect to provisioning of services implemented in the service layer. - The agreement layer has the following port types, as detailed in the [WS-Agreement] specification: - An agreement port type, without any operation other than getters for runtime state and metadata of the agreement. - An agreement factory exposes an operation for creating an agreement out of an initial set of terms.
 It returns an EPR to an Agreement service.
-The agreement factory also exposes resource properties such as the templates of offers acceptable for creation of an agreement.

-The creation parameters can be defined independently of the domainspecific agreement terms defined at the agreement layer.
-What is merely needed is an unambiguous mapping between the two.
-The binding between the agreement and the domain-specific service(s) it manages MUST be described in the agreement, and can take alternative forms:

-- a.
-Existing services MAY be referenced by the agreement as part of its terms (thus, these references can be negotiated if it makes sense). - b.
+The agreement factory also exposes resource properties such as the templates of offers acceptable for creation of an agreement. - The creation parameters can be defined independently of the domain-specific agreement terms defined at the agreement layer.
+The binding between the agreement and the domain-specific service(s) it manages MUST be described in the agreement, and can take alternative forms: - a.
+Existing services MAY be referenced by the agreement as part of its terms (thus, these references can be negotiated if desired). - b.
 Services MAY be created as per agreement, i.e. the agreement implementation has control over service (instance) creation with the agreement describing the behavior of the newly created service. - c.
 Services MAY be created externally but bear domain-specific identifiers enabling the binding of a particular agreement.
-For instance an agreement on the bandwidth of a computer network can refer to network-specific metadata (such as fields in message headers) as a way to state QoS quarantees on specific network traffic.
+For instance an agreement on the bandwidth of a computer network can refer to network-specific metadata (such as fields in message headers) as a way to state QoS guarantees on specific network traffic.